dobachi/spark-sample-scripts/README.md

 # Spark simple exmaples

-This is a set of Spark application examples, which run on spark-shell.
+This is a set of Spark application script examples, which run on spark-shell.

+You can use these scripts as references and execute them on spark-shell with :load function as a test.

+feature

+* Easy to run
+* Easy to modify
+* Suitable for beginners

+THe following is the example to execute on spark-shell by :load function.
+After these examples, please refer to example's contents.

 ## WordCount
 Start spark-shell